vivid-inc/polypara/QUALITY.md

 #### Executing the release
 - Send each component to JCenter.
 - In Git, tag the release and push the tag to GitHub.
+- In GitHub, set the release and package.

 #### Immediately after release
 - Smoke test each downloadable deliverable.